The Nice House

-The Nice House on the Lake and The Nice House by the Sea are two post-apocalyptic horror comic book limited series created by writer James Tynion IV and artist Álvaro Martínez Bueno, and published by DC Comics through their Black Label imprint and since 2024, their Vertigo imprint.
+The Nice House on the Lake and The Nice House by the Sea are two post-apocalyptic horror comic book limited series created by writer James Tynion IV and artist Álvaro Martínez Bueno, and published by DC Comics through their Black Label imprint; and their Vertigo imprint since 2024.

 The Nice House on the Lake debuted on June 1, 2021, and concluded on December 27, 2022.
 This first series focuses on the mysterious Walter, who invites ten (Note: Later revealed to be eleven.) of his friends to an idyllic house in the countryside, only for them to witness the end of the world and be told they are not allowed to leave.
 The series received critical acclaim, winning four Eisner Awards including the 2022 award for Best New Series.

 A second "cycle" in the same setting, The Nice House by the Sea, began on July 24, 2024.
 This series follows a different household consisting of exemplary humans selected by Max, another member of Walter's species.
 In October 2024, DC relaunched their Vertigo imprint and began publishing some Black Label titles, including The Nice House by the Sea, as Vertigo titles.

 Synopsis

 The Nice House on the Lake

 The enigmatic Walter invites ten of his close friends and acquaintances to spend a week at an opulent lake house, initially believed to be in Wisconsin.
 On the group's first night at the house, they discover to their horror that the outside world is ending.

 Walter reveals that he is part of an alien species who intend to destroy the Earth and study the ten humans inside the house.
 He explains to the terrified group that they can live without want in this house forever, but they can never leave.
 As time passes, the group discovers that not only will anything they request be delivered to them, but they can no longer die or even be injured.
-The group then starts to see their idyllic existence as a gilded cage, and resolve to uncover the truth about Walter and the house – and maybe even save what's left of the world.
+The group then starts to see their idyllic existence as a gilded cage and resolve to uncover the truth about Walter and the house – maybe even saving what is left of the world.